Contact Us

 Make sure to measure

 While shopping for used furniture, you may find a piece that you love, but aren’t sure if it will fit in your home.
 It’s important to have a sense of how much space you have to work with.
-Take actual measurements before you venture out shopping and bring the tape measure with you to measure the piece you are interested in.
+Take actual measurements before you venture out shopping and bring the tape measure with you to measure the used piece you are interested in.
 The last thing you want is to find a great piece, bring it home and find that it doesn’t work in your space.

 Bring the big vehicle